Nazi Germany

-Racism, Nazi eugenics, and especially antisemitism were central ideological features of the regime.
-The Germanic peoples were considered by the Nazis to be the master race, the purest branch of the Aryan race.
-Discrimination and the persecution of Jews and Romani people began in earnest after the seizure of power.
-The first concentration camps were established in March 1933.
-Jews, liberals, socialists, communists, and other political opponents and undesirables were imprisoned, exiled, or murdered.
-Christian churches and citizens that opposed Hitler's rule were oppressed and many leaders imprisoned.
+Racism, Nazi eugenics, anti-Slavism, and especially antisemitism were central ideological features of the regime.
+The Nazis considered Germanic peoples to be the "master race", the purest branch of the Aryan race.
+Jews, Romani people, Slavs, homosexuals, liberals, socialists, communists, other political opponents, Jehovah's Witnesses, Freemasons, those who refused to work, and other "undesirables" were imprisoned, deported, or murdered.
+Christian churches and citizens that opposed Hitler's rule were oppressed and leaders imprisoned.
 Education focused on racial biology, population policy, and fitness for military service.
 Career and educational opportunities for women were curtailed.
-Recreation and tourism were organised via the Strength Through Joy program, and the 1936 Summer Olympics showcased Germany on the international stage.
-Propaganda Minister Joseph Goebbels made effective use of film, mass rallies, and Hitler's hypnotic oratory to influence public opinion.
+The Nazi Propaganda Ministry disseminated films, antisemitic canards, and organised mass rallies, fostering a pervasive cult of personality around Hitler to influence public opinion.
 The government controlled artistic expression, promoting specific art forms and banning or discouraging others.
+Genocide, mass murder, and large-scale forced labour became hallmarks of the regime; the implementation of the regime's racial policies culminated in the Holocaust.